-Knowing when to call a specialty fine art conservation firm can help mitigate some of these headaches.
-The fine art conservator's team typically arrives on the scene only after the first responders have left and a 24-hour restoration company has arrived to apply its own protocols for dealing with a disaster (turning off the plumbing and gas, ventilating the home, and setting up fans, dryers and air scrubbers).
+Provided they're called, the fine-art conservator's team typically arrives on the scene only after the first responders have left and a 24-hour restoration company has arrived to apply its own protocol for dealing with a disaster (turning off the plumbing and gas, ventilating the home, and setting up fans, dryers, and air scrubbers).

-It's at this juncture that the claims professional might be tempted to allow the restoration firm, while it's cleaning up, to begin moving or removing the fine art objects on the premises.
+It's at this juncture that the claims professional might be tempted to allow the restoration firm, while it's cleaning up, to begin moving or-worse removing the fine-art objects on the premises.
 Time is of the essence, after all, is it not?

 But the temptation should be resisted!
-Fine art objects aren't the same as deep-fried appliances, scorched drapes, charred sofas or sodden carpeting.
-Instead, the claims professional should instruct the restoration company to leave all the fine art in situ and contact a fine art conservator.
+Fine-art objects aren't the same as deep-fried appliances, scorched drapes, charred sofas, or sodden carpeting.
+The claims professional should instead instruct the restoration company to leave all the fine art in situ... and call in the fine-art conservators.